CommandersAct/Platform-Documentation/developers/commanders-tag-gateway.md

 - **Option A (simple):** add the line directly inside the Data Activation / Campaign Analytics / CMP tag.
 - **Option B (recommended):** add it in a global configuration tag that runs before all Commanders Act tags.

-If your CMP setup uses a different technical mechanism than the standard Commanders Act collection layer, verify in DevTools which endpoint is used and ensure it points to your first party gateway path.

 ---

 ### Verification checklist